-The US dollar is widely accepted in Guatemala, but it’s still recommended to have quetzals on hand at all times.
-It can be difficult to break larger bills (like Q100) in smaller towns and at local restaurants—for this reason it’s always a good idea to keep some smaller bills in your wallet.
+The US dollar is widely accepted in Guatemala, but it is still recommended to have Guatemalan quetzals on hand at all times.
+It can be difficult to break larger bills (like Q100) in smaller towns and at local restaurants—for this reason it is always a good idea to keep some smaller bills in your wallet.

 Guatemala is one of the most affordable countries in Central America.
-You can travel very cheaply or spend a little more and live in real comfortable.
+You can travel very cheaply or spend a little more and live in real comfort or luxury.
 Budget travelers can get by on as little as $20 a day, while $70 a day will allow you to travel reasonably well.
-In tourism destinations things tend to be slightly more expensive, although there are usually inexpensive hotels and restaurants here as well.
+In tourism destinations, things tend to be slightly more expensive, although there are usually inexpensive hotels and restaurants here as well.

 Banks and ATMs

 ATMs are available throughout most of Guatemala and are easily accessible for international travelers.
+It is recommended that you have some cash for everday spending like food, tipping, or tours and activities.
 ATMs usually charge a fee for foreign credit and debit cards.
 It’s a good idea to notify your bank in advance and tell them that you’ll be traveling—if they don’t know you’ll be out of the country and see a withdrawal abroad, they may put a hold on your account.

 Exchanging money and travelers checks at banks in Guatemala is fairly easy.
 You’ll be asked to show proof of identification (a passport or passport copy is best).
-In border areas you may be approached by money changers who may have better rates than banks.
-It’s safe to change your money with them, but try to only exchange what you need for the next day or so.
+In border areas, you may be approached by money changers who may have better rates than banks.
+It is safe to change your money with them, but try to only exchange what you need for the next day or so.

 Traveler's Checks and Wire Transfers